Abortion access could continue to change in year 2 after the overturn of Roe v. Wade

 2. Doctors may start pushing legal boundaries more

 Doctors who violate abortion laws can face the possibility of prison time, fines, and the loss of their medical license.
-There are a lot of unanswered legal questions about what would violate these laws and what the consequences would be.
-Those questions remain unanswered because in – in this first year post-Roe – there have been no reported charges against physicians for providing illegal abortions.
+There are a lot of unanswered legal questions about what exactly would violate these laws and what the consequences would be.
+Those questions remain unanswered because so far in the first year post-Roe, there have been no reported charges against physicians for providing illegal abortions.

-"Doctors and institutions have been very careful," says Dr. Nisha Verma, an OB-GYN working in Atlanta who consults with the American College of Obstetrician Gynecologists or ACOG.
+"Doctors and institutions have been very careful," says Dr. Nisha Verma, an OB-GYN working in Atlanta who consults with the American College of Obstetrician Gynecologists.
 In Georgia, where she practices, abortion is illegal after six weeks of gestation, before many people know they are pregnant.

 For cases like this, says Verma, "a lot of institutions have said ... even though [the patient's] risk of getting sick is super high, we can't provide care until they get sick."

-This approach is called "expectant management" and the consequences can be severe for patients.
-Verma points to a study of 28 Texas patients whose water broke early who were only offered expectant management instead of immediate care.
-It found that most patients developed a serious condition, including 10 who developed infections, five who needed blood transfusions, and one who required a hysterectomy.
+This approach is called "expectant management" and the results may not be good for patients.
+Verma points to a study of 28 Texas patients who were only offered expectant management instead of immediate care after their water broke early.
+Most of these patients developed a serious condition, including 10 who developed infections, five who needed blood transfusions, and one who required a hysterectomy.

 Bioethicists have argued that doctors and hospitals have a moral duty to err on the side of early intervention, and Verma thinks that may be starting to happen, including at her own hospital.
 "Now we're figuring out, how much can we push the envelope?" she says.
 "But it's scary – no one wants to be the test case."